-We need to finalize our contractual arrangement with many of our prospective suppliers and business partners.
-Our arrangement with Valmet Automotive, the third-party manufacturer expected to produce the Sion, is of a preliminary and basic nature and various aspects of our commercial and legal relationship with Valmet Automotive, as well as details of the production of the Sion, will have to be clarified and stipulated in a final contract manufacturing agreement with Valmet Automotive in advance of the production of our vehicles.
+We will need to finalize our contractual arrangement with many of our prospective suppliers and business partners.
+Our arrangement with Valmet Automotive, the third-party manufacturer expected to produce the Sion, is of a preliminary and basic nature and various aspects of our commercial and legal relationship with Valmet Automotive, as well as details of the production of the Sion, will have to be clarified and stipulated in a finalized principal contractual framework with Valmet Automotive in advance of the production of our vehicles.
 Negotiations with Valmet Automotive may consume significant resources and time and there is no guarantee that such negotiations will be concluded successfully.
 In the negotiations, we may agree to terms and conditions that are less favorable to us than expected.
 For example, the production cost per single car may be ultimately higher than currently expected due to various factors many of which are beyond our control.
 We may be subject to unfavorable rules on the transfer of risk with respect to our vehicles or supplied components or disadvantageous payment terms.
 Any failure to finalize our arrangement with Valmet Automotive in a timely manner may lead to a delay in the production and delivery of the Sion.
 Terms and conditions (including production costs) of any contractual arrangement, including any preliminary contractual arrangement, may have to be again renegotiated due to a lapse of time or a change in material circumstances should we not be able to realize the anticipated timelines.
-In addition, our preliminary arrangement with Valmet Automotive provides that increasing from annual production volumes of 25 thousand vehicles to 43 thousand vehicles may require additional investments of €100 million and is subject to mutual agreement of the parties.
-Accordingly, if we wish to increase production volumes in the future, we will not be able to do so without agreement of Valmet Automotive.

-We have yet to conclude contractual agreements with many other suppliers and other prospective business partners and may not be able to reach such agreements on favorable terms, in a timely manner or at all.
+We have yet to conclude contractual agreements with many other suppliers and other prospective business partners and may not be able to reach such agreements at favorable terms, in a timely manner or at all.
 Prospective suppliers and business partners may end their relationship or negotiations with us for various reasons.
-Many of the suppliers we involve, or intend to involve, are well-known market players with significant bargaining power and whose position towards us is bolstered due to our single-source approach.
+Many of the suppliers we involve, or intend to involve, are renowned market players with significant bargaining power and whose position towards us is bolstered due to our single-source approach.
 We, on the other hand, are not an established business and have limited market power.
-We may therefore not be able to successfully assert our own interests and may have to enter into contracts with significantly disadvantageous terms and conditions, such as unfavorable prices, limitations on remedies in cases of breach of contract, unfair liquidated damages provisions or broad termination rights allowing our business partners to end their relationship with us at will.
+We may therefore not be able to successfully assert our own interests and may enter into contracts with significantly disadvantageous terms and conditions, such as unfavorable prices, limitations on remedies in cases of breach of contract, unfair liquidated damages provisions or broad termination rights allowing our business partners to end their relationship with us at will.
 If we successfully launch and market the Sion, we will seek to scale our operations.
-We may have to renegotiate, amend or extend our relationships with our business partners and there is no guarantee that we will be successful in doing so.
+We may have to renegotiate, amend or extend any of our relationships with our business partners and there is no guarantee that we will be successful in doing so.
 We may incur substantial additional costs and expenses should we have to amend our business model to scaled operations and we may even fail to do so.